alextanhongpin/go-chat/README.md

 In chat, we have concept of friends.
 Basically, a user will have a list of friends he/she can chat with.
 When the chat is initialized, the list of friends would be added, so that the users can choose who to chat with.
 Communications needs to be established between the two users in order for them to send messages to one another.

 A naive approach is to simply load all the user's friends when initializing the chat and attempting to establish connections with them.
 This might not be ideal when the users have a lot of friends, as they would only chat with a select few at a time.
 Hence, there are some limits that needs to be establish here.
 One way is to rank the friends by the last chat, and adding only the last 15 friends into the chat list (offline and online).
 If the user wishes to chat with someone else, he/she can search for the name and start a new chat.

+## Optimizing Delivery

+Whenever a new message is created, it should not be send directly to the other party.
+We first need to check if the other party is available before sending them a message.
+Hence, the message should first be stored in a persistent database.
+Then, if the other party is not online within n minutes, they should receive a notification message.